Snawoot/Snawoot.github.io/ppp-over-http2/README.md

 #fi
 ```

-That script installs direct route to upstream proxy hosts to make sure already encapsulated traffic will not be looping back into the tunnel.
-Also it installs default route in a way preserving original route after PPP session shutdown.
+This script installs direct route to upstream proxy hosts, ensuring already encapsulated traffic won't loop back into the tunnel.
+It also installs default route, preserving the original route after the PPP session shuts down.

-Don't forget to replace `vps.example.org` with an actual domain name and make script executable.
+Don't forget to replace `vps.example.org` with your actual domain name and make the script executable.

-It's all done, let's try it out!
+Thas's all - let's try it out!

 ```
 user@ws:~> sudo pppd call vpn